-Search continues for father who drowned in Lake Washington while rescuing son
+Search continues for man who drowned in Lake Washington trying to save son

 He dived into the water without a life jacket when his son, who was wearing a life jacket, fell into the water, the release states.
 A group from the local sailing club managed to pull the child from the water and tried to rescue the father, but he did not resurface.

-Dive rescue teams from the Mercer Island Police and Fire Department and aircraft units from the U.S. Coast Guard attempted to search for the man Wednesday but were not successful.
+Dive rescue teams from the Mercer Island Police and Fire Department and aircraft units from the U.S. Coast Guard searched for the man Wednesday but were not successful.
 The rented motorboat was towed to the Mercer Island Police Department dock pending investigation.

 Bellevue Police and Mercer Island Marine Patrol are using bottom-searching technology and video surveillance from homes in the area to pinpoint the search area, police said.